EmmyVoita/EmmyVoita.github.io/_posts/2025-5-5-Full-Physcially-Based-Sky-Rendering-Pipeline.markdown

     <hr>
 </div>

 Currently, my implementation uses a slightly modified version of a Unity implementation of Brunetons improved atmospheric scattering which precomputes single scattering, multiple scattering, and transmittance.
-Opting to preform multiple textures samples to calculate radiance rather than perfroming the extra raymarching of an atmosphere that would otherwise be required.
+Opting to perform multiple textures samples to calculate radiance rather than performing additional raymarching through the atmosphere that would otherwise be required.

 We have 3 layers that we have to blend together: the background atmosphere, the scene, and the clouds.